 - Professionalism: Embody professional behaviors as defined by the disciplines of allied health.

 - You will be withdrawn from the program if you are unable to successfully complete MO290 Medical Office Administration Externship and Evaluation and Evaluation on the second attempt.

-- Prior to beginning the first clinical experience, you must provide documentation of completion of an approved Health Care Provider CPR training course.
-Approved courses include: American Heart Association (Basic Life Support for the Healthcare Provider; Heartsaver CPR; and AED, Healthcare Provider), American Red Cross (Adult and Child CPR w/AED; CPR/AED for the Professional Rescuer; CPR/AED for the Professional Rescuer and Healthcare Provider; BLS/CPR for Healthcare and Public Safety; and BLS for Healthcare Providers), and ProCPR (ProFirst Aid blended course for Healthcare Providers).
+- Prior to beginning the first clinical experience, you must provide documentation of completion of an approved health care provider CPR training course.
+Approved courses include: American Heart Association (Basic Life Support for the Healthcare Provider), American Red Cross (BLS for Healthcare Providers), and ProCPR (Healthcare BLS).

 - As an online student, you must: